-Small beauty rituals soothe the troubled soul.
-This can be an orange or lemon/verbena scented shower in the morning or rose-/lavender-scented in the evening, take your time when applying lotion (the skin gets drier, so don’t forget the elbows and knees, the feet also appreciate extra love).
+Small beauty rituals soothe the troubled soul: an orange or lemon/verbena scented shower in the morning or rose-/lavender-scented in the evening, taking your time when applying lotion (the skin gets drier, so don’t forget the elbows and knees, the feet also appreciate extra love).

 Mental – time for yourself

 Since menopause, like puberty, does what it wants with your mood, it is vital to bring a little more stability into your life.
 Even small rituals, see above, can help – reviewing the day in the evening (perhaps with the help of an app like Calm), doing a little meditation.
 Some people pray morning and evening – short meditations at the beginning or end of the day.

 „The morning pages“ from „The artist’s way“ can work small miracles – you sit down first thing in the morning and write exactly three pages about what is on your mind at the moment – you will be amazed what comes up…